 If you’re blessed enough to be considering a pool, then life must be going very well for you.
 However, if you want to use your money to its fullest advantage, you should consider a different investment for your backyard: a hot tub or spa.

-While you may be thinking you’ll have lots of money leftover, that’s part of the point.
+While you may be thinking you’ll have lots of money left over, that’s part of the point.
 Pools are expensive beasts, costing tens of thousands of dollars to build and then racking up thousands more over the course of your ownership.
 Plus, most people end up only using their pool for a few months during the summer and the rest of the year it just becomes a big, expensive water feature.

-But if you invest in a hot tub or spa instead of a pool, you can use all that extra cash to create an backyard living space that is beautiful, functional and could quickly become the favorite “room” of your home. .
+But if you invest in a hot tub or spa instead of a pool, you can use all that extra cash to create a backyard living space that is beautiful, functional, and could quickly become the favorite “room” of your home. .
 For instance, you could build a larger deck or patio for a lounge area with an outdoor fireplace, or you could get a ramada installed with an outdoor kitchen and TV entertainment area.
-It will cost you a fraction of what a pool costs to maintain a hot tub, so the extra possibilities to invest in a true backyard living space in are endless.
+It will cost you a fraction of what a pool costs to maintain a hot tub, so the extra possibilities to invest in a true backyard living space are endless.